“Puffs” has badgered its way into the history books.

 Posted by ALL ARTS on Wednesday, October 24, 2018

-Now running at New World Stages in the Theater District, “Puffs,” less commonly known by its full title, “Puffs, or: Seven Increasingly Eventful Years at a Certain School of History and Magic,” follows a trio of characters — none of whom bear a lightning bolt scar, excel at witchcraft or descend from a close-knit, pure-blood family — as they navigate the equivalent of middle through high school at what fans know to be Hogwarts.
+Now running at New World Stages in the Theater District, “Puffs,” less commonly known by its full title, “Puffs, or: Seven Increasingly Eventful Years at a Certain School of History and Magic,” follows a trio of characters as they navigate the equivalent of middle through high school at what fans know to be Hogwarts.
+None of them bear a lightning bolt scar, excel at witchcraft or descend from a close-knit, pure-blood family.
 Cox has deliberately made his protagonists as woebegone as possible, and, without giving away any spoilers, their circumstances don’t change much.
 The show is not about “The Chosen One”; it’s about those who sit behind him in class and are, at first glance, wholly unremarkable.

 Even the props, created by de facto prop master, actor and veritable chameleon Madeleine Bundy, have the patina of forgotten objects.
 Old mops double as characters, giant stuffed animals stand in for monsters and Christmas lights are cleverly used to denote a ghostly presence.
 Keeping these original staples despite the production’s recent financial success serves as a nod to its humble roots, while also dolloping comedic relief on the familiar and more somber moments from J.K.
-Rowling’s original tale, director Kristin McCarthy Parker explained.
+Rowling’s original tale.

-“It was always important to us that we live in the ‘Puffs’ world and we see it through their eyes,” she said.
+“It was always important to us that we live in the ‘Puffs’ world and we see it through their eyes,” said director Kristin McCarthy Parker.
 “I think there’s a lot in ‘Puffs’ that can speak to us.
 Even if you are not somebody who is extraordinary in the ways we typically laud — if you’re not super ambitious or super brave or super smart, that’s OK.
 You can find your own community and be supportive and kind and loyal to those people, and there’s heroism to be found in that.”

 Thanks in part to its relatable characters, the show has carved itself a niche within an existing online fan base of self-professed “Hufflepuffs” and achieved cult-favorite status in the process.
 Within those recesses, to self-identify as a “Puff” is to stand for inclusivity, loyalty, friendship and fairness — indispensable traits that are all too frequently overshadowed by bravery or bluster.
 To demonstrate their allegiance, “Puffs” fans have been known to dress in cosplay, write fan-fiction and poetry about the production and, crucially, tell their friends about it, too.